awslabs/aws-media-insights/IMPLEMENTATION_GUIDE.md

 When you create MIE workflows, MIE automatically creates state machines for you with built-in error handling.

-There are two levels of error handling in MIE workflows:  Operator error handling and Workflow error handling.
+There are two levels of error handling in MIE workflows state machines:  Operator error handling and Workflow error handling.

 ### Operator error handling

-#### Operator lambda error handling
+#### Operator lambda code

 Operator lambdas can use the `MasExecutionError` property from the `MediaInsightsEngineLambdaHelper` python library to consistently handle errors that occur within the lambda code of MIE Operators.